ankouros/pTerminal/docs/lan-teams.md

 ## Notes

 - All sync is best-effort; peers may join/leave at any time.
-- There is no authentication or encryption between peers (LAN trust assumed).
 - The sync protocol is designed to avoid data loss over speed.